Best Of17 min read

 3. DreamHost — Best for Privacy-Focused Nonprofits

-Here's a host with an actual conscience built into the product roadmap.
-DreamHost is one of the few major hosting providers that has publicly fought government data requests, and they offer a genuine 97-day money-back guarantee — which is honestly kind of wild when you think about it.
-That's over three months to decide if you like them.
+Here's a host with actual conscience built into the product.
+DreamHost is one of the few major providers that has publicly fought government data requests, and they offer a genuine 97-day money-back guarantee — which is honestly wild.
+That's over three months to decide if they're the right fit.

-For nonprofits in sensitive spaces — domestic violence advocacy, immigrant rights organizations, whistleblower support groups — the privacy-first culture here isn't marketing fluff.
-DreamHost is also a WordPress.org recommended host, and their Unlimited plan truly earns that name more honestly than most competitors.
-The 100% uptime guarantee on certain plans is backed by actual service credits, not just empty promises.
+For nonprofits working in sensitive spaces — domestic violence advocacy, immigrant rights organizations, whistleblower support groups — the privacy-first culture here isn't just marketing.
+DreamHost is also a WordPress.org recommended host, and their Unlimited plan actually lives up to the name more than most competitors.
+The 100% uptime guarantee on certain plans comes with actual service credits, not empty promises.

-DreamHost participates in the TechSoup discount program for qualifying nonprofits, which can bring costs down meaningfully.
+DreamHost participates in TechSoup discounts for qualifying nonprofits, which can bring costs down meaningfully.

 Key Features:

-• 100% uptime guarantee (with compensation if it dips)
+• 100% uptime guarantee (with compensation if it drops)

 • Unlimited bandwidth and storage on Shared Unlimited plan